casharp/GapsSims/README.txt

 _______________________________________
 1. Fixing Plotting in run_mip.h and plot_fields.h
 2. Making Functions in run_mip.h
 3. Uploading all of this to GitHub!
+(Done!)